AbhisekPhy/AbhisekPhy.github.io/_pages/portfolio.md

 ---

 ## Disordered superconductors and their collective modes (Higgs, Goldstone)
+Superconductivity, charazcterized by the pairing wavefunction of the Copoper pairs, can be destroyed even when the pairing amplitude remains finite.
+This happens in strongly disordered thin-films when the phase coherence among the superconducting puddles are lost due to phase fluctuations leading to the superconductor-insulator transition (SIT).

 One of the most fascinating examples of the interplay between interaction and localization is the destruction of superconductivity with increasing disorder in thin-films, resulting in the superconductor-insulator transition (SIT).
 While the single-particle density of states (DOS) remains gapped across this transition, the SIT is driven by phase (Goldstone) and amplitude (Higgs) fluctuations of the superconducting order parameter.
+We study the

 that are the key low-energy collective excitations.
 The single particle gap remains while the it fills up (instead of closing) with temperature.
 Using Determinant Quantum Monte Carlo simulations of the disordered -U Hubbard model we study